cicerocaze/reve/README.md

 ## Final considerations

-In the third step, possibly, it will misses some module.
+In the third step, possibly, it will miss some module.
 When that happens, it shows a message saying the name of the missed module.
 This way, just use the commands "cpan install <Name::OfThe::Module>" to install the missed modules.
 See how to install some of the modules that are commonly missed:

 ```sh
 $ cpan install Dancer2::Plugin::Database